 The neckline is finished with self-fabric bias binding – the typical 1920s neckline finish.
-I’ve attached the bias binding by hand, so that no stitches are visible on the outside.
+I attached the bias binding by hand so that no stitches are visible on the right side.

-After finishing the dress, I’ve added two rows of gathering at each shoulder and also at the side hips because the dress was a bit too big and didn’t hang well without the gathering.
+And after finishing the dress, I added two rows of gathering at each shoulder and also at the side hips because the dress was a bit too big and didn’t hang well without the gathering.